 However following the season's end Clint took the decision to step down as Blair boss with Reserve Team Manager Darren Blackburn being immediately installed as his replacement.

 For the 2019/20 Season Simon Halsey took over the hot seat.
 Flying high in the table he didn't get to see an end result for his hard work, with the season abandoned and made null and void due to the worldwide Coronovirus Pandemic, which also took the following campaign.
-Scott Porter arrived at Blair in the 21/22 season and we finished 9th place and now we go into 21/22 eager to get a decent bit of pitch time.
+Scott Porter arrived at Blair in the 21/22 season and we finished 9th place and now we go into 2022/23 looking to continue our progression as a Club.